tababio/taba/README.md

 <h3>How to install Taba</h3>

-You need to have Python 3.5 installed on your computer to run Taba.
+You need to have Python 3.5 or 3.6 installed on your computer to run Taba.
 In addition, you also need NumPy, Matplotlib, scikit-learn, pyqt4 and SciPy.

 Windows